-Cupressus sempervirens, as described in 1753 by Carolus Linnæus (1707–1778), is commonly known is Mediterranean, Common or Italian cypress.
+Cupressus sempervirens, as described in 1753 by Carolus Linnæus (1707–1778), in Species Plantarum, 2nd edition, is commonly known is Mediterranean, common or Italian cypress.
 The epithet, "sempervirens" translates into "always green" in the Latin language.

 Description.
 Mediterranean cypress is an evergreen coniferous species of tree that grows to mature heights of 65 to 100 feet (20 - 30 m), with a straight trunk.

 - Bark is thin, smooth and gray for quite a long time, later becoming gray-brown and longitudinally furrowed.

 - Shoots radiate in all directions, are about 0.04 inch (1 mm) in diameter, and round or quadrangular in shape.

 - Leaves are scale-like, decussate, small, ovate, obtuse, dark green, with a dorsal gland in the shape of longitudinal furrow.

 - Seed cones grow on a short stalk, glossy, brown to gray in color, pendulous in nature, globose to elliptic in shape.
 They are 0.8 to 1.2 inches (2 - 3 cm) long, composed of 8 to 14 opposite scales, with concave to flat apophysis, with a small central umbo and a point.

 - Seeds are found in clusters of 8 to 20 to each fertile scale.
 They are brown in color, flattened, minute, without resin blisters, and narrowly winged.